Smokers teeth: How smoking affects your oral health.We all know smoking is bad but what effect does it have on our mouths?

 Smokers can use whitening toothpaste to remove excess staining of the teeth.
 Although the best whitening toothpaste can be effect at removing stains they will not whiten teeth beyond their natural color.
 For best results, smokers may benefit from professional whitening treatments at the dentist if they are concerned by the color of their teeth.

-A good quality electric toothbrush can be especially useful for smokers.
+An electric toothbrush can be especially useful for smokers.
 Electric toothbrushes have been clinically proven to be more effective at removing plaque than manual brushes and are a sensible choice for smokers.

 Flossing is vitally important for everyone’s oral health but even more so for smokers.
 A build up of plaque between the teeth will lead to tooth decay and a deterioration of gum health.
-Diligent flossing with dental floss or power flossing with a good electric water flosser with go a long way to protecting the health of the teeth and gums.
+Diligent flossing with dental floss or power flossing with a water flosser with go a long way to protecting the health of the teeth and gums.

 A good mouthwash can also be a useful product to have on hand.
 Smokers are more likely to suffer from bad breath regularly and a mouthwash can help to mask and disguise the problem.